Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 The first quarter was strong on any reading: sales +46% to €37.6m, EBITDA +70% to €3.5m at a 9.3% margin, EBIT of €2.2m, and profit after tax of €1.0m against €0.1m a year earlier.
 Two discounts apply before extrapolating:

 • Composition.
-Hydrogen revenue rose from €3.1m to €8.4m as PNRR-funded projects reached completion milestones — revenue recognition on finishing projects, which is precisely what drains a backlog.
+Hydrogen revenue rose from €3.1m to €8.4m as PNRR-funded projects reached completion — revenue recognition on finishing projects, which is precisely what drains a backlog.

 Even after both discounts, the quarter shows genuine operating leverage, and management held full-year guidance of ~€135m revenue at a 6–7% EBITDA margin (€8.1–9.5m), with 2027/28 targets of €150–175m at ≥10% and a GreenLead 2030 ambition of €250m at ~12%.
-Note the annualisation tension: Q1 revenue annualises above guidance, meaning management itself expects deceleration through the year.
+Note the annualisation tension: Q1 revenue annualises above guidance, so management itself expects deceleration through the year.
 The backlog explains why.

 The €40m backlog question